What Is The Ghostwriting Process?

 5. Your Story, Your Vision -

 Your vision for the story always dominates.
 The process is called co-authoring because you play an active part—you are the other co-author.
 Your insight and point of view are constantly solicited and always stand at the core of the writing.
-The ghostwriter’s job is to stay behind the scenes and provide the writing expertise to make your story a coherent, interesting book.
+The ghostwriter’s job is to stay behind the scenes and provide the writing expertise to make your story a coherent, interesting self-publish.